 To the average person, the term sports medicine may evoke images of professional athletes-or at least weekend warriors-seeking treatment for complex injuries suffered on the playing fields, ski slopes, or bicycle paths.
-But at Hospital for Special Surgery (HSS) this interdisciplinary medical specialty provides care for a wide range of patients, both athletes and non-athletes, young and old, with a variety of musculoskeletal injuries of the knee, shoulder and other joints.
+But at HSS this interdisciplinary medical specialty provides care for a wide range of patients, both athletes and non-athletes, young and old, with a variety of musculoskeletal injuries of the knee, shoulder and other joints.
 Both the nature of these injuries and the diverse population who are seeking care make the interdisciplinary model particularly useful.
-In addition to being seen by an orthopaedic surgeon, patients may consult with a primary care physician, an internist, a physiatrist, or a pediatrician.
+In addition to being seen by an orthopedic surgeon, patients may consult with a primary care physician, an internist, a physiatrist, or a pediatrician.

 For all patients, the treatment goals are the same: To address the injury or condition that has prompted the patient to seek medical attention and, whenever possible, to help the patient return to pre-injury activities or level of play.
 In addition, everything is done to help patients remain as active as possible, for as long as possible.

 Interestingly, while Sports Medicine has evolved as a specialty in part due to special demands placed on professional athletes, the injuries experienced by these individuals and by non-athletes do not differ significantly from one another, according to Thomas Wickiewicz, MD, Attending Orthopedic Surgeon at HSS.
 "Nor does their ability to recover.
 The difference physicians may see between the athlete and the non-athlete is more likely to be stronger motivation in the athlete to return to competition when it is medically safe to do so, even if they are still experiencing pain in the affected joint."
 Despite the financial incentive to return to play, professional athletes may have a better understanding of the importance of an adequate healing and rehabilitation period.
 Young, amateur athletes may be more likely to push for rapid results.